alasca-association/tarook/docs/user/guide/faq.rst

             $ ./managed-k8s/actions/wg-up.sh

-“How can I test my YAOOK/K8s-Cluster?”
+“How can I test my Tarook-Cluster?”
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We recommend testing whether your cluster was successfully deployed by